MY PASSION IS TO HELP THESE SPECIAL PEOPLE WITH DISABILITIES!

-In my life I only aware of one little boy with polio in the fifth grade of a little country school in rural Ohio.
+In my life I was only aware of one little boy with polio in the fifth grade of a little country school in rural Ohio.
 Even then I never tried to be friends or to as much as acknowledging this boy’s presence.
 To this day I don’t even know his name.
 I didn’t speak because I felt sorry for him and his struggles to get around on crutches, primarily because I just didn’t know what to say.

 He was a bit angry and stand-offish which now I realize that it was probably because of the way he was treated.
 He was also the only child I was around who wasn’t saved by the Sabin Salk Polio vaccine back in the 1950s.

-I always felt that the adults at that time were basically to blame for not explaining things and the way to interact with the handicapped.
-Of course, I now realize that in most cases, the adults didn’t even know themselves how to deal with a person with disabilities.
+I always felt that the adults at that time were basically to blame for not explaining things and not teaching us the way to interact with the handicapped.
+Of course, I now realize that in most cases, the adults themselves didn’t even know how to interact with a person who had disabilities.

 WHAT I HOPE TO DO HERE

-I hope that through an open and honest discussion of this situation WITH YOU the READERS, healthy people as well as those with disabilities.
-We can all learn from the information in your questions or comments and I will answer as many as I can.
+I hope that through an open and honest discussion of this situation WITH YOU, the READERS, healthy people, as well as those with disabilities that we can all learn from the information in your questions or comments.
+I will respond to every one.
 If you have answers to the readers questions and comments, your next comment can get us all on track.
 When I don’t know the answers I will research and let you know what I find.